mohitpai/journey-optimizer.en/help/using/offers/offers-e2e.md

 1. Create **decision rules**.

-    Decision rules will provide the best offer to a profile in the Adobe Experience Platform.
+    Decision rules will provide the best offer to a profile in Adobe Experience Platform.

     Configure two simple rules by using the **[!UICONTROL XDM Individual Profile > Person > Gender]** attribute: